ianabc/WestGridRSSNotes/README.md

 interactive computing which provides intuitive and powerful tools for data-analysis, computation and collaboration.
 We will explore the features of the [jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and the Python(3) programming language.
-Specifically, we will look at
+Specifically, we will look at:

   * [Notebooks](./notebooks/): Markdown, Code, Output, widgets, %magics
   * [Python](./python/): Types, Structures, Loops, Control Flow, Logic